The Navigator Certificate in Human Services and Community Justice

 • The program is free to students and fully funded by the NYC Mayor’s Office of Criminal Justice.

 • Students who earn the Navigator Certificate in Human Services and Community Justice and matriculate at John Jay College will be awarded six academic credits.
+We also have matriculation agreements with several other CUNY schools and are willing to advocate for further matriculation agreements at other colleges.

 ELIGIBILITY